Private release candidate · Enterprise AI Gateway & Control Plane

 What happens when a private model is unavailable?

-Fallback stays inside the policy-approved trust boundary.
-If a confidential request is private-only and no compliant private deployment is available, Tensor Cortex returns a safe error and records the route decision.
+The committed fallback contract stays inside the policy-approved trust boundary.
+If a confidential request is private-only and no compliant private deployment is available, the release-candidate path returns a safe error and records the route decision.
 It does not silently send the prompt to a public provider.

 Is the gateway compatible with the OpenAI API?